Goldman to pay $22 million to settle 'huddles' case

-The U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority said the charges stemmed from Goldman's weekly "huddles," at which the bank encouraged its stock research analysts to "provide their best trading ideas to firm traders."
+The U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority said the charges stemmed from Goldman's weekly "huddles," at which the bank encouraged its stock research analysts to share trading ideas with the company's traders.

 "Higher-risk trading and business strategies require higher-order controls," said Robert Khuzami, the SEC's enforcement director.